Entropy production dynamics in quench protocols of a driven-dissipative critical system: Kerr bistability model

 \subsection{The Model}

 In this section we review the Kerr bistability model (KBM), which will be the main focus of this work.
-The model is described, in a frame rotating with the pump frequency $\omega_p$, by the Hamiltonian
+The model is described, in a frame rotating with the pump frequency $\omega_p$ and under rotating-wave approximation \cite{drummond_quantum_1980}, by the Hamiltonian

 where $\dg{a}$ ($a$) is the single mode creation (annihilation) operator, obeying the bosonic algebra $[a,\dg{a}]=1$.
 This model describes an optical cavity, filled with a non-linear medium responsible for an effective photon-photon interaction (described by the parameter $U$).
-The parameter $\Delta = \omega_c - \omega_p$ is the detuning between the cavity and pump freuqencies.
+The parameter $\Delta = \omega_c - \omega_p$ is the detuning between the cavity and pump frequencies.
 Finally, $\Epsilon$ describes the coherent drive amplitude.

 The system is also subjected to single photon losses at rate $\kappa$ (see Fig.~\ref{fig:KBM_portrait}).
-These are described within the Born-Markov approximation, so that the state of the system $\rho$ evolves according to the Gorini–Kossakowski–Sudarshan–Lindblad (GKLS) master equation ($\hbar = 1$) \cite{drummond_quantum_1980},
+These are described within the Born-Markov approximation, so that the state of the system $\rho$ evolves according to the Gorini–Kossakowski–Sudarshan–Lindblad (GKSL) master equation ($\hbar = 1$) \cite{drummond_quantum_1980},

 where $\mathcal{L}$ is the Liouvillian super-operator.